-If the applicant is a firm, the application must be in the names of the individual members, not the firm's name.

-If the applicant is a body corporate, the application form must be stamped with the company chop (bearing the company name) and signed by a duly authorized officer, who must state his or her representative capacity.
+If you are a firm, the application must be in the individual members' names.
+If you are a body corporate, the application form must be signed by a duly authorised officer, who must state his representative capacity, and stamped with your corporation's chop.

-If an application is made by a person duly authorized under a valid power of attorney, the Joint Global Coordinators (or their respective agents or nominees) may accept it at their discretion, and subject to any conditions they think fit, including production of evidence of the authority of the attorney.
+If an application is made by a person under a power of attorney, the Joint Global Coordinators may accept it at their discretion and on any conditions they think fit, including evidence of the attorney's authority.

-The number of joint applicants may not exceed four.
+The number of joint applicants may not exceed four and they may not apply by means of White Form eIPO service for the Hong Kong Offer Shares.